 You’ve likely noticed the interest rate gains landing in your savings account has recently dropped.
 In some cases, by quite a bit.

 Among the numerous, disorienting financial impacts of the COVID-19 pandemic, the Bank of Canada’s policy interest rate reduction was arguably one of the most important.
-In late February, the target for the overnight rate sat at 1.75%.
+In late February, the Bank of Canada interest rate sat at 1.75%.
 Roughly one month later, it was 0.25%.

 This single rate affects banks, borrowers, and savers alike.

 First, the basics: Bank of Canada policy rate vs. prime rate

 The Bank of Canada’s policy rate (also known as the overnight rate) is used when banks lend or borrow from each other in the interbank market.
 As noted above, this figure sits at 0.25%.
 But when banks lend to everyday Canadians (like you and I), they do so based on what’s known as the prime rate.

 Prime rates are closely linked to the Bank of Canada’s policy rate.
 When the policy rate goes down, the prime rate follows suit.
 Likewise, if there is a Bank of Canada interest rate hike, the prime rate rises accordingly.